ananthanandanan/Hotel-DB/README.md

 # Umai

 Umai is a hotel management system build using java with postgresql as the database system.
 The application has desirable user-experience with all the mandatory functionalities like Add, Edit and Delete.
-This is binded using postgresql.
+This is binded using postgres JDBC.
 The UI is designed using JavaFX-FXML.

 ## Tech Stack
 - Java SDK
 - JavaFX SDK
-- PostgresSQL Driver
+- Postgres-JDBC

 ## Project Structure